Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/b94cf4a7-e06c-4c9e-bc40-160bc3d1d8a6)
 *Figure 168: Image of a Teru teru bōzu Doll coming right for the player.
 Image Taken From: https://img.wiki3.jp/shadowcorridor2amanoyohira/teruteru.jpg*

-Apparitions which are covered in branded white cloth covering their faces.
+Apparitions that are covered in branded white cloth covering their faces.
 Their lower body of “feet” are hands and can be identified from far distances due to their loud screaming and constantly shaking speed of their limbs.
-They cannot hear sounds due to how loud they are and so are not prone to sounds other then firecrackers.
+They cannot hear sounds due to how loud they are and so are not prone to sounds other than firecrackers.
 They also only ever look in front of themselves and will not look behind unless they turn their entire bodies around.

  ![image](https://github.com/user-attachments/assets/9d667a70-cdcf-4e0f-bba7-360130e45fa6)
 *Figure 169: Image of a Teru teru bōzu running past a barriered door.
 Image Taken By: Steven Grevera*

-Teru teru bōzu destroy doors extremely fast and on the higher levels, destroy doors instantly.
+Teru teru bōzu can destroy doors extremely fast and, on the higher levels, destroy doors instantly.
 They will destroy doors even if they haven’t spotted you sometimes.
-This is not cause for panic if you are not being chased, simply duck into cover and wait for their business to conclude.
+This is not cause for panic if you are not being chased; simply duck into cover and wait for their business to conclude.

  ![image](https://github.com/user-attachments/assets/7d0c06fc-cd2e-40f6-9c6b-a51c2b3b71c5)
 *Figure 170: Image of a Teru teru bōzu's outline as seen from the clairvoyance item.
 Image Taken By: Steven Grevera*

 If being chased by a Teru teru bōzu, try to find a trap door fast as they are extremely fast and without items to stun them, you will be in great trouble without the ability to block them with doors.

 Outside of the game, Teru teru bōzu is a Japanese doll tradition involving the creation of a handmade doll, often made of paper or cloth, that is hung outside to bring sunny weather and ward off rain.
-As this game is about “rain” and “water” in relation together with the spirt world and death, this is their take on that tradition.
+As this game is about “rain” and “water” in relation to the spirit world and death, this is their take on that tradition.

 ### Whirlpool Dancer (Kagura suzu)